Skip to content

 4.8

-Sign up here if you want to volunteer to help with equipment and set up in the morning.
+Need 3-5 volunteers depending on how many nets we will need Sign up here if you want to volunteer to help with equipment and set up in the morning.
 Volunteers will come early before the event start to help carry equipment and set up nets.
 Volunteers please arrive early at the assigned time and place.
 Meeting time will be up to an hour before the event start time.
 Volunteers will play for free and will get additional perks.
 Number of volunteers needed will depend on how many nets are required.
-Regular volunteers will get preference. **Please only sign up to volunteer if you are attending the event for sure.** Please answer the RSVP question and add yourself to the waiting list and I will contact you to confirm with details.
+Regular volunteers will get preference. **Please only sign up to volunteer if you are attending the event for sure.** Please answer the RSVP question and add yourself to the waiting list and I will add you if you’re needed as a volunteer and I will contact you to confirm with details.
 Once confirmed you will be added as a volunteer

 • Photo of the user